delta6626/365-days-of-code/README.md

 - Day 140 ✅: Refactored PartnerPair’s dashboard to add a user profile dropdown showing the profile picture, linking to settings, and including a sign-out button
 - Day 141 ✅: Began building the User Roles Manager for PartnerPair and updated the user schema
 - Day 142 ✅: Completed the Role Manager for PartnerPair
+- Day 143 ✅: Fixed UI loader alignment, resolved a critical hook bug, and updated the user schema with a startup description field
 ---

 ## 📌 Notes